ros2/ros2_documentation/Contributing.rst

 We ask all contributors to follow the practices explained in `the developer guide <Developer-Guide>`.

-Please be sure to `run tests <Colcon-Tutorial#run-the-tests>` for your code changes because most packages have tests that check that the code complies with our style guidelines.
+Please be sure to `run tests <colcon-run-the-tests>` for your code changes because most packages have tests that check that the code complies with our style guidelines.